 Any vacancies or other changes in the Committee (resignations, additions, etc.) should be discussed with the Governor prior to the change, if possible.

-If a Committee member decides to leave her position, she should notify the Committee Chair so that the position can be filled.
+If a Committee member decides to leave their position, they should notify the Committee Chair so that the position can be filled.

-If a Committee member is not fulfilling the responsibilities of her position, the Committee Chair will first discuss with her any difficulties that may be

-occurring to determine solutions.
+If a Committee member is not fulfilling the responsibilities of their position, the Committee Chair will first discuss with their any difficulties that may be occurring to determine solutions.
 If not solvable, the Committee member may be asked to resign.

 Nominating Committee

+The District Nominating Committee shall be organized and carry out its duties and responsibilities in accordance with Article IX of the District Bylaws and as detailed below.

 Description